We know you’ve got questions. That’s why we’re here!

 Q: How do I register for classes?

-A: Current SMC students may email Dr. Keisler to set up appointments for advisement and registration any time after eligibility notification is received.
+A: Current SMC students will be contacted by a PAC advisor to set up appointments for advisement and registration after eligibility notification is received.
 Transfer students will be contacted by the college after they are admitted into the program to register for classes.

 Q: Will SMC’s athletic programs change?

 A: No, the college will still be a member of the NJCAA.
 SMC athletes will have two years of eligibility for each NJCAA sports they participate in regardless of what degree program they are enrolled in (A.A/A.S. or B.A.).
 If you have more questions about athletic eligibility, contact Megan Aiello, SMC Athletic Director, at AielloM@smcsc.edu.